-FATTY ACID CONTENT

-Free fatty acids (FFA) released by hydrolysis of the lipid during storage exert influences flavor and cooking quality of rice.
+FATTY ACID CONTENT Free fatty acids (FFA) released by hydrolysis of the lipid during storage exert influences flavor and cooking quality of rice.
 To reduce risk of atherosclerosis, obesity, and maturity-onset diabetes, people are recommended that edible fat should have a reduced saturated fatty acid content and a linoleic acid (unsaturated fat) content amounting to at least one third of the total fatty acids (Graph Unsat vs Sat FFA).
-FAAs contribute significantly to the overall acceptability of rice grains by serving as sensory active flavor agents in cooked rice.
+FFAs contribute significantly to the overall acceptability of rice grains by serving as sensory active flavor agents in cooked rice.
 Rice generally contains a majority of unsaturated fats (Graph % fatty acids).
-Edible oil is important as source of energy, essential fatty acids for cell structure and pros-

-Lipid c o n tent and stearic acid, oleic and acid, linoleic acid contents can be significantly affected by variety and cropping year with palmitoleic acid and linolenic acid contents can be affected by cropping year (Figure A: Long Chain Fatty Acids).
+Edible oil is important as source of energy, essential fatty acids for cell structure and pros- Lipid c o n tent and stearic acid, oleic and acid, linoleic acid contents can be significantly affected by variety and cropping year with palmitoleic acid and linolenic acid contents can be affected by cropping year (FigAcids (FAA) 4.4% Tri Acyl Glyerides 85.3% CROSS SECTION RICE PLANT Oryza sativa L. rice plant is separated into 5 major components: Grain Flag Leaf Tiller Stem (Straw) Roots the grain, the flag leaf, the tiller, the stem (straw), and the roots.
+Upon harvest, the grain contains the edible kernel that is polished rice.